mrdandelion6/mrdandelion6/README.md

 👋 thanks for stopping by! i'm faisal, currently a student at the university of toronto.
 - triple majoring in cs, physics, and math ☝️🤓
-- i love to code.. a lot 💻📚
+- i love to code a lot
-- i love quantum computing, machine learning, and studying the millennium problems 🧑‍🔬
+- i love quantum computing, machine learning, and studying the millennium problems
-- interested ? checkout my formal website [https://faisals.ca](https://faisals.ca) 🚀
+- interested ? checkout my formal website [https://faisals.ca](https://faisals.ca)
-- even more interested ? checkout my informal website [https://faisals.me](https://faisals.me) 🚀
+- even more interested ? checkout my informal website [https://faisals.me](https://faisals.me)

 later. ☮️
 <!---